LASER-Robotics/eight_shape_trajectory/README.md

 # The LASER 8-shape Trajectory Generator

 This repository contains a code to generate 8-shape trajectories for evaluating control algorithms.
-You run the Python code inside the [notebook](notebook/8_shape_trajectory_generator.ipynb) to get a file with the desired path.

 ## Quickstart

-We strongly recommend running this code on the [Google Colab website](https://colab.research.google.com/) since you only need the output file.
+Run the code inside the [Python notebook](notebook/8_shape_trajectory_generator.ipynb) to get a file with the desired path.
+We strongly recommend running this on the [Google Colab website](https://colab.research.google.com/) since you only need the output file.

 ## Usage

-You can find usage examples in the [notebook](notebook/8_shape_trajectory_generator.ipynb).
+You can find usage examples in the [Python notebook](notebook/8_shape_trajectory_generator.ipynb).

 ## Contributions and future works